secure-cake/m365-bec-resources/webcast_ctf.md

 ## M365 BEC Webcast - CTF Challenge

-You’ve been asked to investigate an Entra ID alert regarding unusual authentication to M365 from Larry James’ account (ljames @ interlink-tech.com) and provided with a Unified Audit Log (UAL) CSV export from Purview for your analysis.
+You’ve been asked to investigate an Entra ID alert regarding unusual authentication to M365 from Larry James’ account (ljames @ interlink-tech.com) and been provided with a Unified Audit Log (UAL) CSV export from Purview for your analysis.

 [UAL Export File](https://securecake.nyc3.cdn.digitaloceanspaces.com/m365_bec_webcast/CTF-Purview-Audit-LJames-08052024-08092024.csv)